-This option might be a bit complicated and different than the first one, but maybe this one can be more help.
+This option might be a bit complicated and different from the first one, but maybe this one can be more helpful.
 However, the aim is still to calibrate your iPhone battery.
 Here’s the second option on how to calibrate iPhone battery:

 - Charge the iPhone battery up to 100% then unplug it and use it as usual until it turns itself off.
 To make the battery runs out faster, you can turn on the flashlight, set the screen to full brightness, play games, or watch videos.

 - After the battery runs out, keep the iPhone off overnight.